cronvel/spellcast/doc/events.md

 	* id `string` the card ID
 	* data `object` data related to the card, where:
 		* url `string` this is the URL of the image of the card
+		* backUrl `string` this is the URL of the back image of the card
 		* style `object` (optional) this is a CSS object to style the card element

 * updateCard (id, updatedData): instructs the client (if it is capable) to update a currently displayed card,